mnr/writing-wip/Do-Ye0n_lives_on.md

 Also stepping forward is the prosecuting attorney.
 Do-Ye0n's lawyer does a literal double-take.
 "Jim-bo.
 Are you defense?"
 There is a note of surprise in this friendly greeting.
 Maybe a note of concern.

 "Hi Steve," says Attorney Jim Lancaster, aka *Jim-bo*.
-One of Portland's highest paid lawyers.
+One of Portland's highest paid and most aggressive lawyers.

 There's no time for conversation, but both attorneys straighten up.
 Do-Ye0n must have caught someone's attention, or his case caught someone's attention, or the nature of *Corporate Penetrative Testing* caught someone's attention.